My friend Rob Lefferts, VP at Microsoft, offers this gem of advice:

 It is your fault.

 This law should be the primary working assumption in trying to understand a situation.
-Certainly there will be many cases where someone else is at fault, but start your diagnosis by assuming otherwise.
+Certainly there will be cases where someone else is at fault, but start your diagnosis by assuming otherwise.

-If you are the executive, the boss, the manager or in some cases the leader, you should tend to absorb blame for what’s going on, while distributing the rewards.
-When all else fails, be the fall guy if needed for your own boss or partners.
-If people see you take enough bullets for them, soon they’ll be taking some for you, or prevent the need for anyone to at all.
+If you are the executive, the boss, the manager or in some cases the leader, you should tend to absorb blame for what’s going on, freeing people to actually solve problems instead of pointing fingers.
+Be the fall guy if needed for your own boss or partners.
+If people see you take bullets for them, soon they’ll be taking some for you, or prevent the need for anyone to at all.

 Being passionately accountable creates a shield for others and makes it safer for them to invest more personal responsibility in their work.
 When they do, things can only get better.

 When in doubt, good managers assume anything important that’s not going well is their fault and do something about it.